peterkelly70/beathoven/README.md

 I used a chatGPT and codeGPT to the bulk of the bolierplate and to teach me the discord.py package.
 It took a bit of wrangling but I think the code seems pretty straightforward and mostly works*

 Beathoven Commands:
-  back    Go back one or more songs help    Shows this message join    Tells the bot to join the voice channel leave   Tells the bot to leave the voice channel list    Show available local playlists mute    Mute the bot pause   Pause song play    Play songs from a local playlist repeat  Tells the bot to repeat the song/list or not restart Restart the current song resume  Resumes a song. skip    Skip song stop    Stop playing unmute  Unmute the bot volume  Change Volume of song yt      Play a youtube url
+  add     Add a single url to the current playlist back    Go back one or more songs code    Where do I get this awesome code? help    Shows this message join    Tells the bot to join the voice channel leave   Tells the bot to leave the voice channel list    Show available playlists mute    Mute the bot pause   Pause song play    Play songs from a playlist repeat  Tells the bot to repeat the song/list or not restart Restart the current song resume  Resumes a song. skip    Skip song stop    stop playing unmute  Unmute the bot volume  Change Volume of song yt      Play a youtube url

+Type !help command for more info on a command.
+You can also type !help category for more info on a category.

 Type !help command for more info on a command.
 You can also type !help category for more info on a category.